EcastroGit/app-employees-system/frontend/README.md

 ## General information

-Frontend was developed with React.js and Bootstrap, it has the basic components this template project needs to work, but the project can be customized according to needs.
+The frontend was crafted using React.js and Bootstrap, incorporating essential components required for the functionality of this template project.
+However, customization is possible to align with specific requirements.
+While the current user interface prioritizes desktop usage and lacks responsiveness, adjustments can be made to accommodate various devices, tailored to individual needs.
-The user interface it's not responsive, since it was thought to be used on desktop computer, but responsivness can also be implemented according to needs.